2016-17 Immunizations Forms: There are 2 forms to complete:

-Please note, you will also receive a PPD skin test in April 2016.
+Please note, you will also receive a PPD skin test in April 2017.
 This will place all students due for their annual PPD at the same time each year.
 The SOM conducts annual TB testing for all students in April every year.
-If you receive the second PPD of your 2 step PPD earlier than April 1, 2015, you will be off-cycle in April 2016.
+If your PPD is placed and read earlier than April 2016, you will be off-cycle with future PPD testing through the SOM.

 If your provider signs off on your immunizations form prior to completing all vaccine requirements, you will need to email subsequent documentation to HSIP in pdf format at email@example.com.
 If your Hepatitis B or Varicella vaccine series are 'in process', you will be considered compliant as long as you adhere to your vaccine schedule.

 After emailing your Immunizations Form to HSIP, you will receive a response from HSIP about your compliance status.
 If your status is non-compliant, make sure to follow HSIP's instructions.
 Immunizations compliance is determined by HSIP, not by the SOM.
 HSIP will send us weekly reports on student compliance status.

 The SOM Compliance Office does not process or interpret student health records and we cannot advise students about vaccine requirements.
 For questions about immunizations, contact HSIP directly via email at firstname.lastname@example.org or by VM 2016-616-9074.

 **Note: If you are currently an undergraduate with insurance make sure to complete any immunizations or titers prior to leaving your current program.